Meningitis at a glance

 - Echocardiogram: Ultrasound of the heart to evaluate the heart valves for signs of infection.

-Blood tests: To detect antibodies to viral infections such as FIP or FIV.
-Many cats have had exposure to the coronavirus which is responsible for FIP, so a positive test isn’t always necessarily proof a cat has FIP.
+- Antibody tests: A blood test to detect antibodies to Toxoplasma gondii, feline infectious peritonitis or feline immunodeficiency virus.
+Many cats have had exposure to the coronavirus which is responsible for FIP and T. gondii, so a positive test isn’t always necessarily proof a cat has FIP.

-Blood tests: To detect antibodies to toxoplasmosis.
-A positive test doesn’t necessarily mean your cat is currently infected, only he has been exposed at some time in the past.
-Fecal samples will be analysed for the presence of oocysts.
-Most cats with toxoplasmosis show few symptoms of infection when cats do become sick it is usually due to an underlying disorder that has weakened the immune system such as FIV or FeLV.
+- Fecal tests: Fecal samples will be analysed for the presence of T. gondii oocysts.
+Most cats with toxoplasmosis show few symptoms of infection when cats do become sick it is usually due to an underlying disorder that has weakened the immune system such as feline leukemia virus or feline immunodeficiency virus.

 - Cytology: Microscopic evaluation of nasal or ocular discharges.